Kingxukai/linux/Documentation/networking/device_drivers/fddi/skfp.rst

 	- only X86 processors supported.
 	- SBA (Synchronous Bandwidth Allocator) parameters can not be configured.
 	- does not work on some COMPAQ machines.
-See the PCI howto document for details about this problem.
+See the woke PCI howto document for details about this problem.
 	- data corruption with kernel versions below 2.0.33.